How do you measure the SARS-CoV-2 virus in samples?

 Here are four references for our work.
 Downloadable PDFs are available from all four links.
 Biobot staff continue to publish cutting-edge academic papers––you can follow @BiobotAnalytics on Twitter to stay in touch with our most up-to-date work.
-For more publications by the Biobot team and our collaborators, please check https://biobot.io/science/
+For more publications by the Biobot team and our collaborators, please see https://biobot.io/science/.

 1) SARS-CoV-2 titers in wastewater are higher than expected from clinically confirmed cases